 skip to Main Content

 The counselor was sitting on one side of the table and we were on the other.
-I told the counsellor about my daughter’s various interests, “Vrinda enjoys mathematics and also likes other subjects.
-She is good at dancing and painting, that makes her happy.
-Psychology is her newly found interest”.
+I shared my thoughts about my daughter’s various interests, “Vrinda enjoys mathematics and also likes other subjects.
+She is good at dancing and painting, and that makes her happy.
+Psychology is her newly found interest,” I said.

 When I was in class X, I had no clue about my interests, likes, and dislikes.
 Science was out of my league.
 So I took up commerce, which looked to be the next prestigious option.
-Later, my grandfather was told by his friend that a career in computers was an attractive upcoming prospect.
+Later, my grandfather – influenced by a friend’s advice suggested that I should pursue a career in computers, an attractive upcoming prospect.
 That means more and quicker money.
-So he made me join the most reputed computer learning institute.
+I enrolled in the most reputed computer learning institute.
 I did my graduation in commerce and computers.
 I learned something, but what, I don’t know?

 I was still confused.
 The joy of dancing was the only thing I remembered since childhood.
 But I had no courage to talk about it in my big joint family.
 It was an alien concept.
 I took up a computer-related job that made my grandparents feel proud; at least someone was happy.

-After deleting all the files from the system I was thrown out of my first job.
-I took it as a challenge and learned about computers from my own mistakes.
-It was totally different from the course I had learned.
-In my third job, everyone appreciated me and got a good raise.
-Suddenly, one day I realized that I want to learn dance.
+I came to the tuning point.
+After deleting all the files from the system by mistake, I was thrown out of my first job.
+I took it as a challenge and learned about computers through trial and error.
+By my third job, I earned recognition and a significant raise.
+But one day, I realized that I wanted to learn dance.

-It is not easy to know what we want, at the age of 50 we are still struggling and what to expect from a child.
-The next day, I asked my daughter about her perspective on dancing and painting.
+It is not easy to know what we truly want, and what to expect from a child.
+A few days later, I decided to ask Vrinda about her thoughts on dancing and painting.

-She innocently said, “I like it very much but there is not much money in it”.
+She answered innocently, “I like it very much but there is not much money in it”.

-I said, “Hmm… What about history, political science?”
+“Hmm… What about history, political science?”
+I asked.

 I said, “What about psychology”

-She said, “I heard from many children at school that it is an interesting subject.”
+“Many children at school say it is an interesting subject,” she replied.

-The next day, before going to bed she said, “Mom, I have decided my main subjects – Maths, economics, English, political science, and painting.”
+The next day, before going to bed, she approached me and said, “Mom, I have decided my main subjects – Maths, economics, English, political science, and painting.”

-I was happy to see the clarity of her thoughts.
-My daughter prepared free-mindedly for her X class exams.
-Before her results, she came to me and said, “Mom, I want to take science.
+I was thrilled to see her clarity of thought.
+She prepared for her X-class exams with a free mind.
+Before the results, she came to me and said, “Mom, I want to take science.
 I know I can do it.”

 This Post Has 6 Comments